lewisabel/lewisabel/README.md

 ### Hi my name is Isabel 👋

-- 🔭 I’d like to use technology to create educational tools
+- 🔭 Working on using technology to create educational tools
-- 📚 I’m currently learning Java
+- 📚 Currently learning Java
-- 🌱 I'm interested in Machine Learning and Robotics
+- 🌱 Interested in Machine Learning and Robotics
 - 😄 Pronouns: she/her